Classes and Objects

 };

-The resulting rectangle would have its width and height set to 20 and 10 respectively before it was assigned to the variable r.
+The resulting rectangle would have its width and height set to 20 and 10 respectively before it was assigned to the variable r

-In addition to the get and set accessor, C# has an init operator that works like the set operator but can only be used during object initialization.
+operator but can only be used during object initialization.

-The second criteria Alan Kay set for object-oriented languages was message passing.
+The second criterion Alan Kay set for object-oriented languages was message passing.
 Message passing is a way to request that a unit of code engage in a behavior, i.e. changing its state, or sharing some aspect of its state.

 Consider the real-world analogue of a letter sent via the postal service.
 Such a message consists of: an address the message needs to be sent to, a return address, the message itself (the letter), and any data that needs to accompany the letter (the enclosures).
 A specific letter might be a wedding invitation.
 The message includes the details of the wedding (the host, the location, the time), an enclosure might be a refrigerator magnet with these details duplicated.
 The recipient should (per custom) send a response to the host addressed to the return address letting them know if they will be attending.

 In an object-oriented language, message passing primarily takes the form of methods.
-Let’s revisit our example Vector3 class:
+Let’s revisit our example Vector3

 public class Vector3 {